SON

 Symptoms

-Because the SON gene is important in the development and function of brain cells, many people who have SON-related syndrome have:
+Because the SON gene is important for brain activity, many people who have SON-related syndrome have:

 Support Resources